Matzo77/Postgres-to-Snowflake-Data-Pipeline/README.md

-Data Ingestion:
+## Data Ingestion

-    1. Create the Lambda function, change permission to give AmazonS3FullAccess
+1. Create the Lambda function, and give it **AmazonS3FullAccess** permission.
-    2. Upload the Lambda layer to the Lambda function 3- Set up the snowflake database, schema and table for the file uploaded by Lambda 4- Change the information in the config.toml file for your own snowflake account 5- Set up the snowflake password as an environment variable in Lambda 6- Create an Eventbridge rule and target the Lambda function to run everyday at a given time (e.g. 2 AM EST) 7- Set up the connection from Postgres (see postgres.txt) to Snowflake using Airbyte (Airbyte should be installed either on EC2 instance or locally)
-Transformation:
+2. Upload the Lambda layer to the function.
+3. Set up the **Snowflake** database, schema, and table for the file uploaded by Lambda.
+4. Update the `config.toml` file with your own Snowflake account details.
+5. Set the Snowflake password as an environment variable in Lambda.
+6. Create an **EventBridge rule** targeting the Lambda function to run daily (e.g., 2 AM EST).
+7. Set up the connection from **Postgres → Snowflake** using **Airbyte** (installed on EC2 or locally).

+---

+## Transformation

-    8- Install and set up dbt for transformation, initiate dbt in the project directory and install snowflake connector (Either locally or on EC2)
+8. Install and set up **dbt** for transformation, initialize it in the project directory, and install the Snowflake connector.
-    9- Edit the project.yml and source.yml files as required
+9. Edit the `project.yml` and `source.yml` files as required.
-    10- Set up the required macros (custome schema name for example) 11- Set up your staging models, snapshots, intermediate models and mart models
+10. Set up the required macros (e.g., custom schema name).
+11. Create your staging models, snapshots, intermediate models, and mart models.

-Visualisation:
+---

+## Visualization

-    12- Run Metabase container (installed either locally or on EC2) 13- Connect to snowflake database and create the required visualizations
+12. Run a **Metabase** container (either locally or on EC2).
+13. Connect to Snowflake and build your dashboards/visualizations.